tailhook/vagga/docs/conventions.rst

         --------------------------------------------------------
         Documentation is built under docs/_build/html/index.html

-    Two important points about the command:
+    The important points about the command:

     1. Build HTML documentation
-    2. Use :cmd:`epilog` to show where the documentation is after build
+    2. Use :opt:`epilog` to show where the documentation is after build
+    3. Use :opt:`work-dir` if your documentation build runs in a subdirectory

     If you don't have HTML documentation at all, just ignore rule #1 and put whatever documentation format that makes sense for your project.